 Information stored on computers, networks, and other devices is among a company’s most valuable assets.
 Yet, intruders can gain access to computer networks via any connection to the outside world or even within the office.
 All breaches have been associated with someone in the organization who does something they are not supposed to do or doesn’t do something they are supposed to do.

 Every business will have a need for security.
 No matter how large or small, an intruder can disrupt operations or take information that is vital to the success of the business.
 Some industries traditionally employ security professionals are the Department of Defense (DoD), financial institutions, medical facilities and clinics as well as Utilities.

 Acquire the skills to balance and manage the inherent risks of doing business in a networked world while allowing users access to information they need.
-You will learn to formulate and implement an information security policy, manage information assets and design a successful security infrastructure.
+You will learn to formulate and implement an information security policy, manage information assets, and design a successful security infrastructure.
 You will also get vital hands-on experience in defending against attack and intrusion, and disaster recovery preparation.
-The AS in Cybersecurity maps to the roles in two major areas: Operate and Maintain and Protect and Defend.
+The AAS in Cybersecurity maps to the roles in two major areas: Operate and Maintain and Protect and Defend.

 Entry Level Roles include: